 • Put the meat mixture in the fridge

-• First, cut out the core, really get in there.
+• First, cut out the core.
 You want the leaves to come off easily (check out the photos below for guidance)

 • If the outer leaves look a bit ragged, feel free to peel them off.
-You need whole leaves.
+You'll need whole leaves to make the rolls.

 • Now, taking a pair of tongs, gently lower the WHOLE head of cabbage into the pot of simmering water.
 It sounds a little crazy, but trust me.
 Magic will happen!